Dispersive nodal fermions along grain boundaries in Floquet topological crystals

+For the explicit form of $\mathbf{d}_{\text{Flq}}(\mathbf{k},T)$ see Sec.~S2 of the SI.
+The global phase diagram of such a system can be constructed in terms of the Chern number for $H_{\text{Flq}}(\mathbf{k})$, employing the method discussed earlier for $H_{\rm stat}$.
+See Fig.~\ref{fig:phase} (middle row).
+In the high-frequency regime, each phase occupies a larger parameter space in the drive amplitude and frequency plane, whereas in the low-frequency regime, the parameter space for individual phases shrinks due to increased system complexity.
+However, in contrast to the phase diagrams for the kick and step drives, the Chern number flips under $m_0 \to -m_0$ for the sinusoidal drive.
+This occurs because, when during the first half of the drive period, $V(t)$ is positive (negative), during the second half, it becomes negative (positive).
+Consequently, the Chern number reverses under $m_0 \to -m_0$, as this transformation causes $\mathbf{d}^{3}_{\text{Flq}} (\vec{k},T) \to -\mathbf{d}^{3}_{\text{Flq}} (\vec{k},T)$.

+We also show that the bulk gap ($G$) in the Floquet system vanishes only at the phase boundaries between topologically distinct insulating phases in Fig.~\ref{fig:phase} (bottom row) in both high and low frequency regimes.
+Irrespective of the drive frequency and amplitude, as the bulk Floquet spectrum is always gapped and gapless modes (when exist) live only along the 1D grain boundary.
+Thus, the noninteracting and isolated Floquet system is always in the dissipationless regime~\cite{Flq:Thr2}.

-When periodically driven, inversion of the Floquet-Bloch bands can then take place near the center and/or boundaries of the FBZ.
-Recall, a static TI with the band inversion at the $\Gamma$ ($\rm M$) point leads to $C=+1$ ($-1$).
-The same conclusions hold for the Floquet insulators when the band inversion occurs near the FBZ center.
-By contrast, the correspondence between the Chern number and band inversion momentum gets reversed when it happens near the boundaries of the FBZ.
+When periodically driven, the inversion of the Floquet-Bloch bands can take place near the center and/or boundaries of the FBZ.
+Recall, a static TI with the band inversion at the $\Gamma$ ($\rm M$) point leads to $C=+1$ ($-1$), tunable by the mass term proportional to $\tau_z$.
+The same conclusions hold for the Floquet insulators when mass term becomes time periodic with the the band inversion occurring near the FBZ center.
+By contrast, the correspondence between the Chern number and band inversion momentum gets reversed when it takes place near the boundaries of the FBZ.
 The net Chern number for Floquet insulators is given by $C_{\rm Flq}=C_{\rm FZC} + C_{\rm FZB}$, where $C_{\rm FZC}$ ($C_{\rm FZB}$) denotes the Chern number stemming from the FBZ center (boundaries).
-Therefore, combinations of $C_{\rm FZC}$ and $C_{\rm FZB}$ yield a myriad Floquet insulators with integer $C_{\rm Flq}$ ranging from $-2$ to $2$ [Fig.~\ref{fig:phase}], even though its static counterpart only permits insulators with $C=0,\pm 1$ [Fig.~\ref{fig:static}].
-Consequently, it is then conceivable to find trivial Floquet insulators with $C_{\rm Flq}=0$, which support topological edge modes at same momentum near the center and boundaries of the FBZ.
+Therefore, combinations of $C_{\rm FZC}$ and $C_{\rm FZB}$ yield a variety of Floquet insulators with integer $C_{\rm Flq}$ ranging from $-2$ to $2$ [Fig.~\ref{fig:phase}], as its static counterpart permits insulators with $C=0,\pm 1$ [Fig.~\ref{fig:static}].
+This is a generic feature of the phase diagrams, allowing Floquet insulators with $|C_{\rm Flq}| \leq 2$, when the mass term is driven in a time-periodic fashion, irrespective of the exact drive protocol.
+Consequently, it is now also conceivable to find trivial Floquet insulators with $C_{\rm Flq}=0$, which support topological edge modes at same momentum near the center and boundaries of the FBZ.